wsbctechnicalblog/wsbctechnicalblog.github.io/content/common-engineering-journal-4.md

 ![Confused](../images/common-engineering-journal-4-3.png)

 **WIIFM**?
 First, you will be part of a team that is curious but despises TLAs (three-lettered acronyms).
 We prefer the question "_what is in it for me_" instead of "_WIIFM_" - it is clear and avoids confusion, awkward pauses, and Google'ing.
+See [Why I loathe when engineers use TLAs, such as CD vs CD!](/why-i-hate-tlas.html) for details.

 **We are a diverse family of engineers**, working in one or more of three functional roles. **Pathfinders** are engineers that are part of shared services we rotate through software engineering teams to share their experience and bring real-world learnings back to our team.
 These rotations can last from hours to months, fostering **curiosity** and [T-shaped](https://medium.com/making-meetup/t-shaped-engineering-on-meetup-pro-1e0a38df7f5b) engineering.